awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-deleting-distribution-certificates.md

  *Last updated: July 23, 2020*

 You can delete Amazon Lightsail SSL/TLS certificates that you're no longer using on your distributions\.
 For example, your certificate might be expired and you've already attached an updated certificate that's validated\.
-For more information about certificates, see [SSL/TLS certificates in Lightsail](understanding-tls-ssl-certificates-in-lightsail-https.md)\.
+For more information about certificates, see [SSL/TLS certificates in Amazon Lightsail](understanding-tls-ssl-certificates-in-lightsail-https.md)\.
 For more information about distributions, see [Content delivery network distributions in Amazon Lightsail](amazon-lightsail-content-delivery-network-distributions.md)\.

 Deleting an SSL/TLS certificate is final and can't be undone\.
 You have a quota of certificates you can create over a 365\-day period\.
 For more information, see [Lightsail service quotas](https://docs.aws.amazon.com/general/latest/gr/lightsail.html#limits_lightsail) in the *AWS General Reference*\.